-The structure of the paper, which is illustrated in Figure 1, is as follows.
-In Section 2, we present an overview of ITS and in Section 3, review some of the most prominent ML and discuss how they can be employed by ITS applications.
-Sections 4, 5, and 6 describe current studies that apply machine learning to various ITS tasks.
-In Section 7, we highlight several open research issues and discuss some future trends.
-Section 8 concludes the survey with a brief summary.
+is as follows.
+In Section II, we present an overview of ITS and in Section III, review some of the most prominent ML and discuss how they can be employed by ITS applications.
+Sections IV, V, and VI describe current studies that apply machine learning to various ITS tasks, which mostly focus on researches published in the last two decades.
+In Section VII, we highlight several open research issues and discuss some future trends.
+Section VIII concludes the survey with a brief summary.